mihaipriboi/WRO_Future_Engineers_2024/README.md

 <b>University:</b> Politehnica University of Bucharest

 <b>Description:</b> Hello!
 I am Mihai!
 I've been participating at WRO since 2015 and I am very excited to be part of the Nerdvana Romania team.
-My academic passions are programming, physics and robotics, but I also enjoy playing the piano 🎹, whatching movies 🎬 and Formula 1 🏎️🏁.
+My academic passions are programming, physics and robotics, but I also enjoy playing the piano 🎹, whatching movies 🎬, traveling ✈️ and Formula 1 🏎️🏁.

 ---